Phone 01782 627589 for free initial advice

-If you want to then try to deal with matters without my help, I can point you in the right direction for the right forms, documents and procedures and advise as to the various actions you can take.
-If you decide that you do want me to represent you, we can discuss whether you wish me to deal with every aspect of your case or whether you wish to instruct me to deal with only certain parts of your case, with you doing some of the work yourself.
-For example, some clients decide that they want me to deal only with the court hearings and draft all of the paperwork themselves whilst other clients prefer the opposite.
-Together we can tailor the service I provide to your particular circumstances, taking into account the costs that would be involved.
+If you want to then try to deal with matters without our help, we can point you in the right direction for the right forms, documents and procedures and advise as to the various actions you can take.
+If you decide that you do want us to represent you, we can discuss whether you wish us to deal with every aspect of your case or whether you wish to instruct us to deal with only certain parts of your case, with you doing some of the work yourself.
+Together we can tailor the service we provide in your particular circumstances, taking into account the costs that would be involved.

 After our meeting, we will confirm our advice to you in writing.
 Our letter will set out the action that you and we would take to progress your case and, where appropriate, enclose the necessary forms for the next step.